How to create your own exercises? The William Tell overture excerpt example

 Every day you practice you encounter with new challenges and difficulties through the pieces you are playing.
 These are exactly the difficulties that the exercises you create should address and solve.

 What can you do then in those cases?
-Here is my advice, explained with an example taken from the William Tell overture flute excerpt:
+Here is my advice, explained with an example taken from the William Tell overture flute excerpt (you can listen to my performance of the excerpt in this special edition):

 🔎 Be your own doctor – Analyze your difficulties